timeplus-io/proton/README.md

   <a href="#contributing"><strong>Contributing</strong></a> ·
   <a href="#need-help"><strong>Need help?</strong></a>
 </p>
 Proton is a streaming SQL engine, a fast and lightweight alternative to Apache Flink, 🚀 powered by ClickHouse.
-It helps data engineers and platform engineers solve real-time data pipelines and stream processing use cases, also powers the [Timeplus Cloud](https://timeplus.com) streaming analytics platform.
+It helps data engineers and platform engineers solve real-time data pipelines and stream processing use cases.
+Proton also powers the [Timeplus Cloud](https://timeplus.com) streaming analytics platform.

 ## 💪 Why use Proton?

-1. **[Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative.** Proton provides powerful streaming SQL functionality, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, etc.
+1. **[Apache Flink](https://github.com/apache/flink) or [ksqlDB](https://github.com/confluentinc/ksql) alternative.** Proton provides powerful streaming SQL functionalities, such as streaming ETL, tumble/hop/session windows, watermarks, materialized views, CDC and data revision processing, and more.
 2. **Fast.** Proton is written in C++, with optimized performance through SIMD.
 [For example](https://www.timeplus.com/post/scary-fast), on an Apple MacBookPro with M2 Max, Proton can deliver 90 million EPS, 4 millisecond end-to-end latency, and high cardinality aggregation with 1 million unique keys.
 3. **Lightweight.** Proton is a single binary (\<500MB).
 No JVM or any other dependencies.
-You can also run it with Docker, or on AWS t2.nano instance (1 vCPU and 0.5 GiB memory).
+You can also run it with Docker, or on an AWS t2.nano instance (1 vCPU and 0.5 GiB memory).
 4. **Powered by [ClickHouse](https://github.com/clickhouse/clickhouse).** Proton extends the historical data, storage, and computing functionality of ClickHouse with stream processing.
-More than 1200 [SQL functions](https://docs.timeplus.com/functions) are available.
+More than 1,200 [SQL functions](https://docs.timeplus.com/functions) are available.
 Query billions of historical data in milliseconds.
 5. **Best SQL engine for [Kafka](https://kafka.apache.org/)/[Redpanda](https://redpanda.com/)/[Confluent](https://www.confluent.io/).** Query the live data in Kafka or other compatiable streaming data platforms, with [external streams](https://docs.timeplus.com/proton-kafka).

 ![Proton Architecture](design/proton-architecture.webp)
-See our [architecture](https://docs.timeplus.com/proton-architecture) doc for technical details and the [FAQ](https://docs.timeplus.com/proton-faq) for more information.
+See our [architecture](https://docs.timeplus.com/proton-architecture) doc for technical details and our [FAQ](https://docs.timeplus.com/proton-faq) for more information.

 ## 🎬 Demo Video